 Equally, using this opportunity to update your current marketing tools, such as your literature and marketing video sets you aside from other exhibitors.
 These can be reused for future shows, and your video can be utilised on your website’s homepage.
 Remember, these are multipurpose investments so they’ll see you through other shows and meetings too.

 3. Listen to your visitors

 Carefully identifying what a prospective client is looking to gain from the exhibition is as important as honing your own goals.
 Engaging in meaningful discussions with prospective clients is reliant on you listening to their requirements.
-Be sure to sell benefits of your service or product rather than it’s features; ‘This is good for you because…’ should be at the forefront of your mind in any conversation.
+Be sure to sell benefits of your service or product rather than its features; ‘This is good for you because…’ should be at the forefront of your mind in any conversation.
 If you’ve had a meaningful conversation, then don’t forget to take down contact details so that you can build upon the relationship post-exhibition.

 4. Social Media

 Any good exhibition will have a strong social media campaign in the run up to, and the duration of, the show.
 Utilise this opportunity to widen your own audience and build hype for your involvement in the exhibition.
-Keeping your followers in the loop during the show, including setting up your show stand and some behind the scenes shots, will build interest and alert show visitors to your presence.
+Keeping your followers in the loop during the show, including setting up your show stand and some behind the scenes shots, will build interest and alert show visitors of your presence.

 Getting to know what did and didn’t work can prove invaluable so it’s useful to hold a show debrief with your stand team.
 Discuss any failings and what could be improved on for your next exhibition.

 It’s vital that you follow up on your leads in a timely manner – research their business to re-familiarise yourself and get in contact within a few days of the exhibition.
 Being the first company to get in contact will ensure you’re not forgotten, so why not email your new contacts that night so your email is waiting for them the next morning when they get in the office?